FelixOnline/v2/content/articles/2016-6-10-is-david-hockney-all-hes-cracked-up-to-be.md

 At his best, Hockney’s work fizzes with energy, and seems to have something important to say.
 In one of earliest paintings, _We Two Boys Clinging Together,_ named for the Walt Whitman poem, reveal his homosexuality, showing two figures intertwined, other paintings code his attraction towards Cliff Richards.
 Hockney moved to Los Angeles in 1966 and adopted a style of painting that would define the rest of his career.

 In the 1967 painting, _A Bigger Splash_, Hockney conjures up a vision of Los Angeles that is haunting.
 Bright, flat colours fill neat. clinically geometric shapes.
 Oppressive Californian heat, rises from the red brick paving around the pool and permeates the painting.
 The hard lines are disturbed only by a scribble of white in the centre of the canvas.
 The viewer is left to imagine the identity of the unseen diver who has left the splash in their wake. _American Collectors_ is another painting that is perfectly evocative of that particular Los Angeles glamour.
 Two figures, Fred and Marcia Weisman, she in a pink robe, he in a funereal black suit stand stiffly amongst their modern art acquisitions.
-Their poses are stiff, as if they were cardboard cut\-outs.
+Their poses are stiff, as if they were cardboard cut-outs.
 An undercurrent of sinisterness runs through the composition  the brightness is disquieting,  An atmosphere of money, boredom, and disillusionment is palpable.

-If Hockney’s semi\-naïve style suits the Los Angeles paintings perfectly, it is not so effective in his other works.
+If Hockney’s semi-naïve style suits the Los Angeles paintings perfectly, it is not so effective in his other works.
 In the series A Bigger View, exhibited in 2012 at the **Royal Academy,** he trades the West Coast sunshine for the more temperate climes of his native Yorkshire.
 Bright ceruleans are exchanged for bright viridians and huge canvases tacked together depict vistas of rolling hills outlined in navy blue,  intersected by unspooling lilac ribbons of country paths.
 The bright, bold, and flat colours, so effective in portraying Los Angeles become  saccharine sweet in their depiction of Yorkshire.

 These landscapes are pure escapism, showing a nostalgic, idyllic view of the English countryside, unravaged by any signs of modernity.
 The choice of colours and the brushstrokes make it clear that Hockney's style is not a response to the landscape but an inflexible filter like tool he applies to whatever he sees before him.
 The compositions are pretty, but comfortable, entirely safe.
 They would not look out of place on a chocolate box or an illustrated edition of _The Hobbit_ as pictures of Tolkein’s The Shire.